payxn-io/payxn-bridgepay/README.md

 - [ ] Check token status
 - [ ] Watch for bridges on Sepolia testnets
 - [ ] Bridge tokens from Sepolia
+- [x] Add frontend to show tokens in Sepolia
 - [ ] Add frontend to bridge tokens from Sepolia
 - [ ] Deploy